Sixteenth Air Force

 The Sixteenth Air Force (Air Forces Cyber) (16 AF) is a United States Air Force (USAF) organization responsible for information warfare, which encompasses intelligence gathering and analysis, surveillance, reconnaissance, cyber warfare and electronic warfare operations.
-Its headquarters is at Joint Base San Antonio-Lackland in Texas.
+Its headquarters is at Joint Base San Antonio-Lackland (JBSA) in Texas.

 The organization was the first newly established Numbered Air Force (NAF) by the USAF after World War II.
 It was activated in 1954 as a Joint Military Group to provide command and control of USAF activities in Spain, being designated a NAF in 1956.
-In 1957, 16 AF was realigned under Strategic Air Command (SAC) to provide command and control of SAC bases and B-47 Stratojet rotational units assigned and deployed to Spain and Morocco.
+In 1957, the 16 AF was realigned under Strategic Air Command (SAC) to provide command and control of SAC bases and B-47 Stratojet rotational units assigned and deployed to Spain and Morocco.

-In 1966, after SAC withdrew its forces from Europe, 16 AF became part of the United States Air Forces in Europe, providing command and control of USAFE forces initially in Spain and North Africa, and later in Italy and Turkey until 2006.
+In 1966, after SAC withdrew its forces from Europe, the 16 AF became part of the United States Air Forces in Europe, providing command and control of USAFE forces initially in Spain and North Africa, and later in Italy and Turkey until 2006.
 It later became a provisional Air Expeditionary Task Force under USAFE as part of the Global War on Terrorism.

 Mission

-The Sixteenth Air Force provides global intelligence, surveillance and reconnaissance, cyber and electronic warfare, and information operations, and serves as the Service Cryptologic Component responsible to the National Security Agency/Central Security Service and the Service Cyber Component to US Cyber Command.
+The 16 AF provides global intelligence, surveillance and reconnaissance, cyber and electronic warfare, and information operations, and serves as the Service Cryptologic Component responsible to the National Security Agency/Central Security Service and the Service Cyber Component responsible to United States Cyber Command.

-Component units
+Component Units

-The following units are subordinate to the Sixteenth Air Force.
+The following units are subordinate to the 16AF.